-So let's say you put this file in /usr/local/sbin/backup.sh.
-Next you want to run crontab -e and paste your configuration in the file that opens.
-If you're unfamiliar with Cron, here is a good How To.
-The folder I'm backing up is a folder I modify permanently during my workday, so I want incremental backups every 5mn from 8AM to 9PM monday to friday.
-Here is the line I will paste in my crontab:
+Put this file in /usr/local/sbin/backup.sh.
+Run crontab -e and paste your configuration into the file that opens.
+If you're unfamiliar with Cron, here is a good HowTo.
+If the folder being backed up is a folder to be modified permanently during the work day, we can set incremental backups every 5 minutes from 8 AM to 9 PM Monday through Friday by pasting the following line into crontab: